 IBJI’s experienced and highly-trained orthopedic doctors and physical therapists are very familiar with managing pain and treating many conditions, including sciatica.
 Their primary concern is getting you the sciatica pain relief you deserve.

-If you think you may be suffering from sciatica, request an appointment with our pain management experts.
+If you think you may be suffering from sciatica, Schedule online with our pain management experts.

 You Might Also Like …